 In many ways, flank steak is the perfect entree after a busy day.
 The prep and cook time is mere minutes, the flavor is outstanding, and leftovers will reward you with another quick, delicious－and no-cook－dinner.

-One of my favorite quick dinners consists of thinly sliced leftover flank steak served atop a salad of mixed greens, halved tomato grapes, corn, chopped celery or blanched broccoli and whatever else I might have on hand–all drizzled with leftover Gorgonzola dressing or this homemade ranch dressing.
+One of my favorite quick dinners consists of thinly sliced leftover flank steak served atop a salad of mixed greens, halved grape or cherry tomatoes, corn, chopped celery, leftover roasted broccoli, or whatever else I might have on hand.
+Then I drizzle with leftover Gorgonzola dressing from the recipe below, or with homemade ranch dressing.
 It’s like one of those fabulous restaurant salads, only cheaper and better!
 A side of cornbread or a slice of your favorite quick bread makes the meal extra special.

 Because I love how the flavors of blue cheese and tomatoes compliment the steak, I devised a topping several years ago starring these two ingredients.
 Sometimes, you see blue cheese and butter combinations melting over a hot steak, but I like the idea of something a little lighter yet equally flavorful.
-Plus, this topping is incredible spilled over into your veggie, salad, or potato side dish.
+Plus, this topping is incredible spilled over into most basic veggie, salad, or potato side dishes.

 - Flanks steaks, grass-fed if possible (number depending upon how many you are serving; plan for leftovers!)